liufran1/bageledio/README.md

 | I have reached the end of the game | ... | Record score in browser cookie | |
 | I have reached the end of the game | I refresh the page | I see the end-state pop-up | |
 | I have reached the end of the game previously | I reach the end of the game today | I see my score history | |

+Backlog
+* Update dropdown items to be less hardcoded